-1. Figures have been revised from Forestry Statistics 2004 to reflect revised data published by DTI.
+- 1. All figures are rounded by DTI to the nearest multiple of 5. - 2.
+Figures have been revised from Forestry Statistics 2005 to reflect revised data published by DTI.

-Figure 2.6 Total number of businesses and VAT registrations and deregistrations of businesses classified to SIC 202: Manufacture of veneer sheets; manufacture of plywood, laminboard, particleboard, fibreboard and other panels and boards1
+Figure 2.5 Total number of businesses and VAT registrations and deregistrations of businesses classified to SIC 202: Manufacture of veneer sheets; manufacture of plywood, laminboard, particleboard, fibreboard and other panels and boards